mrsi-cerl/mrsi-gatsby/src/content/generic-pages/UMMCA Home.md

 1. Create a [Login.gov](https://secure.login.gov/sign_up/enter_email) account _using your official work email account_.
 2. Log into the Wizard using the link above.
-3. Then email [HQUSACE UMMCA Natl PgM](mailto:Nelson.P.Rulona@usace.army.mil) to notify that a UMVR is about to be started by District after receipt of a design code for PNxxxxxx.
+3. Then email the [HQUSACE UMMCA National Program Manager](mailto:Nelson.P.Rulona@usace.army.mil) to notify them that a UMVR is about to be started by the District after receipt of a design code for PNxxxxxx.

 <div style="clear: both">

 ### Questions?
-- For UMMCA questions, contact the NPgM.
+- For UMMCA questions, contact the [National Program Manager](mailto:Nelson.P.Rulona@usace.army.mil).
-- Tech support for the MRSI Wizard, contact the [MRSI support team](mailto:mrsi_support@usace.army.mil)
+- For MRSI Wizard tech support, contact the [MRSI support team](mailto:mrsi_support@usace.army.mil).

 </div>

 ## Process and Guidance

-*As a start, will have a link to show program and process timelines as well as latest guidance docs to inclue the UMVR template.*
+*As a start, will have a link to show program and process timelines as well as latest guidance docs to include the UMVR template.
+Note that the template is currently presented in the file library, below.*

 ## Previous FY Projects

-*Could be place to access prior completed UMVR subitted to the Army.*
+*Could be place to access prior completed UMVR submitted to the Army.*

 ## About